Sometimes you think everything’s been taken care of.

 “Yes, if that’s acceptable with your attorney.”

-Roger Butler nodded, so Jeremy gave them his cellphone number.
+Roger Butler nodded, so Jeremy told them his cellphone number.
 Agent Krietz returned his student ID card.

 Agent Krietz continued.
 “Jeremy Sievers is a minor, so he is accompanied by Mr. Roger Butler, who is a registered legal services attorney licensed to practice law with the State Bar of California.”
 He read Roger Butler’s address and phone number, which Roger Butler confirmed.